t3-team/turiyasills-docs-forked/docs/features/smarteval-assess360.md

 ## SMARTEVAL Tests Generation from Job Description

 A feature that will automatically generate questions based on job descriptions and required skills.
+This feature is well explained in **"How to create skill assessments from JD?"**

 ### Job Description Input
 The user will input a job description into the system.